How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Taking it to the club

 Finally, the most important tip of them all is to keep doing all of the above things!
 Making one mixtape isn’t going to establish you as a DJ that everybody wants to hire.
 But consistently putting out fresh content in the form of top-notch mixtapes and mix podcasts.
-Along with networking with the right people, will certainly go along way into getting you hired.
+Networking with the right people will certainly go a long way into getting you hired.

-If you’re just getting into DJing and don’t yet have a DJ Controller to make a professional mixtape.
-Check out our post on the most popular DJ Controllers to take into 2021!
+If you’re just getting into DJing, haven’t recorded music yet, and don’t yet have a DJ controller to make a mixtape.
+Check out our post on the most popular DJ controllers to take into 2024!